jojerd/Windows-TLS-Swiss-Army-Knife/README.md

 # Requirements

 Administrative Permissions during execution of Enable / Disable switches as registry is being changed.
 PowerShell 3.0 or higher.
-I do have the script check for PowerShell version requirements and will error out and stop if at least version 3.0 oor higher is not detected.
+I do have the script check for PowerShell version requirements and will error out and stop if at least version 3.0 or higher is not detected.

 # Script Execution